ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 The set of Trustworthiness Claims inserted into an instance of Attestation Results by a Verifier is known as a Trustworthiness Vector.
 The order of Claims in the vector is NOT meaningful.
 A Trustworthiness Vector with no Trustworthiness Claims (i.e., a null Trustworthiness Vector) is a valid construct.
-In this case, the Verifier is making no affirming or detracting Claims.
+In this case, the Verifier is making no affirming or detracting Trustworthiness Claims but is confirming that a appraisal has been made.

 ### Trustworthiness Vector for a type of Attesting Environment

 Some Trustworthiness Claims are implicit based on the underlying type of Attesting Environment.
+For example, a validated MRSIGNER identity can be present where the underlying {{SGX}} hardware is 'hw-authentic'.
 Where such implicit Trustworthiness Claims exist, they do not have to be explicitly included in the Trustworthiness Vector.
 However these implicit Trustworthiness Claims SHOULD be considered as being present by the Relying Party.
-(In other words if a Trustworthiness Claim is automatically supported as a result of coming from a specific type of TEE, that claim need not be redundantly articulated.)
+Another way of saying this is if a Trustworthiness Claim is automatically supported as a result of coming from a specific type of TEE, that claim need not be redundantly articulated.
+Such implicit Trustworthiness Claims can be seen in the tables within {{SGX-claims}} and {{TrustZone-claims}}.

 Additionally, there are some Trustworthiness Claims which cannot be adequately supported by an Attesting Environment.
 For example, it would be difficult for an Attester that includes only a TPM (and no other TEE) from ever having a Verifier appraise support for 'runtime-confidential'.